differentialprivacy/differentialprivacy/_posts/2021-07-12-exponential-mechanism-bounded-range.md

 [^5]: To be precise, if \\\(M(x) = q(x) + \\mathcal{N}(0,\\sigma^2I)\\\), then \\\(M : \\mathcal{X}^n \\to \\mathbb{R}^d\\\) satisfies \\\(\\frac{\\Delta\_2^2}{2\\sigma^2}\\\)-concentrated differential privacy, where \\\(\\Delta\_2 = \\sup\_{x,x'\\in\\mathcal{X}^n : d(x,x')\\le1} \\\|q(x)-q(x')\\\|\_2\\\) is the 2-norm sensitivity of \\\(q:\\mathcal{X}^n \\to \\mathbb{R}^d\\\).
 Furthermore, the privacy loss of the Gaussian mechanism is itself a Gaussian and it makes the inequality defining concentrated differential privacy (Equation 3) an equality for all \\\(\\lambda\\\)

 [^6]: Note that the expectation of the privacy loss is simply the [KL divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence): \\\(\\mathbb{E}[Z] = \\mathrm{D}\_1( M(x) \\\| M(x') )\\\).

+[^7]: We have presented selection here in terms of minimization, but most of the literature is in terms of maximization.